DABodr/ODR-Tools_Installer_HackRF/README.md

-# Auto-install ODR tools and HackRF driver for Debian systems
+# Auto-install ODR tools and HackRF drivers for Debian systems

 Auto-install script of ODR tools for Buster, Jessie & Stretch distribution and Debian systems.
 Doesn't work on raspberry PI!!